magui14x/SO_proj1/TESTING.md

 - **Actual:** Prints message of success, and moves the file maintaining name and content.
 - **Screenshot:** screenshots/hidden.png

 #### Test 2.11: Delete files from different directories.
 - **Status:** ✓ PASS
-- **Description:** Tests to see how it handles a hidden file.
-- **Steps:**
-1. Create a directory dir1 with the file test1.txt, and directory dir2 with the file test2.txt
-2. Ran: `./recycle_bin.sh delete dir1/test1.txt dir2/test2.txt`
-3. Verifiy the recycle_bin and the metadata to check the name of the files.
-- **Expected:** Handles the information correctly, deletes both files while maintaining the original name and content.
-- **Actual:** Prints message of success, and moves the file maintaining name and content.
-- **Screenshot:** screenshots/different.png

-#### Test 2.11: Delete files from different directories.
-- **Status:** ✓ PASS